ptsteadman/notebook/log.md

 Determined by the level of abstraction at which you can see.

 You are known better than you know yourself.
-Because you don't see yourself at that level of abstraction.
+(Because you are unable to see yourself at the high levels of abstraction that other technical or social artefacts / systems can.)

 ### Sunday, August 21st 2016